 The Story of Govert Loockermans

-Sailing across the Atlantic Ocean was an exciting adventure of a poor sixteen-year old boy from Turnhout, a small commercial town in what was then known as the Spanish Netherlands.
+Sailing across the Atlantic Ocean was an exciting adventure for a poor sixteen-year-old boy from Turnhout, a small commercial town in what was then known as the Spanish Netherlands.
 Young Govert Loockermans made his way to Amsterdam, then spent two months travelling as a cook’s mate before arriving in Manhattan in 1633.
 But the voyage was just the beginning of a greater adventure.
 In less than twenty years, Loockermans would rise from relative obscurity to become one of Manhattan’s most prominent merchants and one of the founding fathers of New Amsterdam’s first municipal government.

-Immediately upon his arrival in New Amsterdam, Loockermans entered the service of the Dutch West India Company as a clerk, a role that gave him his first exposure to the business of commerce.
-Soon, Loockermans began trading with the natives, learned their languages, and purchased his first small vessel from New Englander Isaac Allerton who would become his life-long business associate.
+Immediately upon his arrival in New Amsterdam, Loockermans entered the service of the Dutch West India Company as a clerk, a role that gave him his first exposure to commerce.
+Soon, Loockermans began trading with the natives, learned their languages, and purchased his first small vessel from New Englander Isaac Allerton, who would become his life-long business associate.
 Taking advantage of opportunities that arose from the end of the company’s fur-trading monopoly in 1639, Loockermans made his way back to Amsterdam where he successfully marketed his trading skills to Gillis Verbrugge, the patriarch of an Amsterdam merchant family, and was hired as the family’s agent in New Netherland.
 He married Ariaentje Jans, the widowed niece of Gillis Verbrugge, to solidify the business arrangement.

-After returning to New Amsterdam in 1641, Loockermans rose quickly in prominence, trading up the Hudson River in Rensselaerswijck, along the South River in modern day Delaware, further south to Virginia, and along Long Island Sound into New England.
-An aggressive and sometimes ruthless trader, Loockermans sometimes pushed the limits of commercial opportunities, as when he challenged his English competitors in their trade with Long Island Indians.
+After returning to New Amsterdam in 1641, Loockermans rose quickly in prominence, trading up the Hudson River in Rensselaerswijck, along the South River in modern-day Delaware, further south to Virginia, and along Long Island Sound into New England.
+An aggressive and sometimes ruthless trader, Loockermans pushed the limits of commercial opportunities, as when he challenged his English competitors in their trade with Long Island Indians.
 As he sold coats to natives near Southampton, Loockermans was accused of offering a gun-powder bonus for every additional coat that was purchased and, even though it was illegal, also promised to sell guns and lead shot if the natives cut off trade with the English completely.
-Such behavior threatened to create a provincial incident and lead to formal complaints from New Haven Governor Theophilius Eaton to Director General Stuyvesant.
+Such behavior threatened to create a provincial incident and led to formal complaints from New Haven Governor Theophilius Eaton to Director General Stuyvesant.
 His relationships with local natives sometimes took more violent turns.
 Sent by Director Kieft to confront the Raritan Indians, Loockermans may have tortured and killed a tribal leader.
 Later, he was accused of killing an Indian chief on the South River in 1647 but admitted to only threatening him.